Without recourse. All

 3.

-Now, consider carefully the words translated “the first day” (Lev 23:7!)
-The Hebrew words are none other than “ביום
+Now, consider carefully the words translated “the first day” (Lev

-הראשׁון” Why is this day being
+הראשׁון” Why are these words being

-study that the word “הראשׁון” means “the
+that the word “הראשׁון” means “the

 best,” “the choicest,” “foremost.”
 Cf. Strong’s H7223!
 Thus, a correct